NUARIG/competitions/README.md

 ### config/competitions_config.yml

 The application's configuration has been consolidated into this file.
-Here you will configure your instance's values for your database, storage, mailers, and saml authentication.
+Here you will configure your instance's values for your mailers, saml authentication, and application variables.
 Keys, passwords, and secrets will be stored in /config/secrets.yml

 ### config/database.yml
 You will need to configure your database connection.
 For more details please see the rails docs (https://guides.rubyonrails.org/v5.2/configuring.html#configuring-a-database).